huguesbr/sidekiq_lockable_job/README.md

 In this scenario, you will request a lock `denied_order_cancellation_ABC` to be set when you first job A is enqueued (order key `ABC` being extracted from the job params), and you will request to raise a lock error (which will retry the job later) when the second job B is about to be processed if any lock exist for `denied_order_cancellation_ABC (order key `ABC` being extracted from the job params)`.
 And finally you will request an unlock of `denied_order_cancellation_ABC` when the first job A is **successfully** completed later on, which will allow the second job to succeed on its later retry.

+> If you expect multiple job of type A to be enqueued and needs to wait for all this locks to be lift (using the same key), see `MultiLockService`

 ## Installation

 Add this line to your application's Gemfile: